 First of the unholy trinity

 Dashiell Hammett may be better known today as a character himself than as a creator of fictional private detective characters.
-He keeps popping up in books and movies as the mentor and lover of playwright Lillian Hellman, or as a Communist sympathizer who defied the McCarthyists, or as a boozing private eye in his own right.
+He keeps popping up in books and movies as a boozing private eye in his own right, or as the mentor and lover of playwright Lillian Hellman, or as a Communist sympathizer who defied the McCarthyists.

-As a writer he gave us Sam Spade and Nick Charles, who themselves may be better known for having been portrayed in the movies (Spade by Humphrey Bogart and Charles by William Powell) than for their existence in seminal crime novels.
+As a writer he gave us Sam Spade and Nick Charles, who themselves may be better known as characters in movies (Spade played most famously by Humphrey Bogart and Charles by William Powell) than for their existence in seminal crime novels.

 But among crime and mystery readers, Hammett is credited with founding the hardboiled school of detective writing.

-With other admirers, I would go further and claim that Dashiell Hammett's influence on modern American literature in general is comparable to that of such mainstream literary lights as Ernest Hemingway or John O'Hara.
+With other admirers, I would go further and claim that Dashiell Hammett's influence on modern American literature in general is comparable to that of such mainstream literary lights as Ernest Hemingway, John O'Hara, or John Steinbeck.
 They all emerged as writers in the 1920s and 1930s and had similar impacts on American writing.
 Writers for the rest of the century emulated their clear, colloquial, evocative but understated prose—in both high literature and and genre work.

 Yet Hammett produced only a handful of novels in his lifetime, exclusively in the crime and mystery field, and nothing past the age of forty.

 1926 issue of Black Mask